 In addition to financial aid information, schools must provide disclosures about the institution's cost of education, academic programs, and the facilities, faculty, and staff of those programs, including facilities and services for students with disabilities.
 These disclosures must also include accreditation, licensure, and other institutional data such as graduation and retention rates, employment statistics, and equity data.
 The following provides these disclosures.

-The following disclosures provide instructions for students who wish to register to vote:
+The following resources are for students who wish to register to vote via website:

 Copyright infringement is the act of exercising, without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under section 106 of the Copyright Act (Title 17 of the United States Code).
 These rights include the right to reproduce or distribute a copyrighted work.
 In the file-sharing context, downloading or uploading substantial parts of a copyrighted work without authority constitutes an infringement.